What is a verb? Unraveling Their Role and Significance in Language

 Verbs and Voice: Expressing Agency

-Voice, an additional dimension of verbs, indicates the relationship between the subject and the action.
-The two primary voices are active and passive.
-Active voice emphasizes the doer of the action, while passive voice highlights the recipient of the action.
+Voice, the fourth axis of verbs, relates to the involvement of the subject in the verb.
+The two main voices are both active and passive.
+In the active voice, the doer of the action is emphasised, whereas in the passive voice it is the recipient of the action.

 The Power of Verb Choice: Impact on Communication